xuyang-liu16/GlobalCom2/README.md

 To obtain comprehensive theoretical computational efficiency, we recommend the methodology presented in the work of [LLM-viewer](https://github.com/hahnyuan/LLM-Viewer/).
 We deeply appreciate their outstanding contribution to this field.

-## 👍 Acknowledgment

-We extend our gratitude to the open-source efforts of [LLaVA](https://github.com/haotian-liu/LLaVA).

 ## 📌 Citation

 Please consider citing our paper in your publications, if our findings help your research.